kayazas123/camunda-bpm-dev-docs/releases/Performing-an-Alpha-Release.md

     2. Add a license key to the platform
 5. Open Tasklist
     1. Start a new invoice process
-    2. Walk through the invoice process step by step
+    2. Walkthrough the invoice process step by step
 6. Open Cockpit
     1. Use the dashboard search plugin to find all finished invoice instances (There should be at least one)
     2. Go to the runtime instance view of the invoice showcase